thegenemyers/FASTGA/README.md

 FastK table of all the 40-mers in the genome that occur -f or few times.
 The .post file contains successive lists of the genome positions at which the 40-mers in the first table occur in order of the 40-mers in the table.
 The option -f is designed to remove 40-mers from repetitive regions of the genome from consideration.
-It must be specified.
+It must be specified, we suggest a good default value is say 10.
 With the -v option the program prints a progress report to the standard output.

 The program runs with -T threads, 8 by default and for which it typically sees a 6X or more